centreon/centreon-collect/common/doc/common-doc.md

 You have 4 constructors that allow user to pass executable arguments in four different ways.
 On of them accept a string command line with exe and arguments

-In order to use this, you have to inherit from this class
+To be able to use all the possibilities of the process class, you have to inherit from it.

-An example of usage:
+Here is an example of an inheritence:
 ```c++
 class process_wait : public process {
   std::condition_variable _cond;